 On the contrary in WHMCS such "nicely made" URLs have been implemented in a way that could result in a penalty on search resuts due to duplicate content.

 Duplicated content is content that appears on the internet in more than one URL.
 It can negatively affect your rankings and even lead to a penatly.
 In this respect, WHMCS is a duplicate content generator.
 Let us show you a quick example with an announcement.

 Further URLs can be invented on the fly.
 The article always opens:

-An evil competitor could exploit this flaw to rank your site as "trash" by spamming on the internet URLs like these ones:
+A competitor could exploit this flaw to rank your site as "trash" by spreading URLs like these ones:

 Basically WHMCS compromises your rankings without even knowing it.
-Every announcement can be reached from an unlimited number of URLs meaning that duplicate content is everywhere on your site and search engines will notice it for sure presenting penalties.
+Every announcement can be reached from an unlimited number of URLs.
+As result, duplicate content is everywhere on your site.
+Search engines will notice it for sure presenting penalties.